Mamantenok1599/UnityVATBaker/README.md

 ## Can I use this tool freely?

 Absolutely!
-Feel free to use it in your projects, modify it, and improve it.
-However, please do not sell it or profit directly from it, as it's intended to remain free.
+Feel free to use it in your projects, including commercial ones.
+You can modify and improve it as you like.
+However, please do not sell or redistribute the asset itself as a standalone product—it’s meant to remain free.